 - Refusal to acknowledge the possibility that they will not always be around or able to drive their businesses;

-- They feel that they have far more burning issues to take care of than prospective planning;
+- Business owners feel they have far more burning issues to take care of than prospective planning;

-- They believe that either key employees will always be there to handle future control of the business or that their children who are currently active in the business will always want them to be in charge;
+- They believe that either key employees will always be there to handle future control of the business or that their children who are currently active in the Company will still want them to be in charge;

-- Failure to recognize the serious implications of unplanned business successions to their overall estate plans, including estate tax issues;
+- Failure to recognize the severe implications of unplanned business successions to their overall estate plans, including estate tax issues;

 Estate Planning and Business Succession Planning

-A business succession plan often begins with the hardest questions that the owner should consider regarding his or her future.
+A business succession plan often begins with the most challenging questions that the owner should consider regarding their future.
 These questions include:

 - Does the owner have enough retirement income outside of the business?